adopted-ember-addons/ember-file-upload/docs/api/component/file-dropzone.md

     <h4>Upload Images</h4>
     <p>
       {{#if dropzone.supported}}
-        Drag and drop images onto this area to upload them or
+        Drag and drop images onto this area to upload them
       {{/if}}
     </p>
   {{/if}}